Huibert Mees, Franco Cimatti, and Norman Garrett

 Joe Foster

 Joe Foster drives Porsche racing cars in the ALMS and Grand Am series.
 Foster graduated with a masters degree in mechanical engineering from Georgia Tech.
-Joe also teaches driving safety and was recently written up for it.
+Joe also teaches driving safety.

 Bryan Nesbitt was a student at Georgia Tech for his freshman year in the Program of Industrial Design in the College of Architecture.
 He later transferred to Art Center College of Design in California before being hired by Daimler-Chrysler.
 He designed the PT Cruiser there.
-Bryan presently works for General Motors as the Executive Director of GM Design Europe overseeing the new shapes of car brands such as SAAB and Opel.
+In 2007, Bryan worked for General Motors as the Executive Director of GM Design Europe overseeing the new shapes of car brands such as SAAB and Opel.
+Currently, Bryan is the general manager of Cadillac Motor Division.